 Start the Show

-The Wings of Wonder bird show is a great way to start (or end) a visit to the Zoo since it’s located in the Zoo auditorium, right next to the front gate.
-The show is sure to leave an impression as the birds are in free flight over your heads.
+The Amazing Animal Ambassadors show is a great way to start (or end) a visit to the Zoo since it’s located in the Zoo auditorium, right next to the front gate.
+The show is sure to leave an impression with birds in free flight over your heads or animals exhibiting their unique skills.

 Plan Your Route